dumbattle/CPSC-362-proj/README.md

 # CPSC-362-proj
 Each iteration will be in its own branch

+Add Global Scope
+How would we describe this game to some with no understanding

+- Survival
+- Wave based

 ## Goals
  - Create a fully functional level.
    - Waves